turbot/tailpipe-docs/docs/query/query-shell.md

 ![](/shell/metacommands.png)

 As you continue to type, the autocomplete will continue to narrow down the list of metacommands to only those that match.
-You can cycle forward through the list with the `Tab` key, or backward with `Shift+Tab`.
+You can cycle forward through the list with the `Tab` key or backward with `Shift+Tab`.

 ### History
 The query shell supports command history, allowing you to retrieve, run, and edit previous commands.
-The command history works like typical unix shell command history, and persists across query sessions.
+The command history works like typical unix shell command history and persists across query sessions.
 When on a new line, you can cycle back through the history with the `Up Arrow` or `Ctrl+p` and forward with `Down Arrow` or `Ctrl+n`.

 ### Key bindings